aohongyu/twitter_experiment/README.md

 ## Installing
-Simply run the main function from source code for now, further GUI and features like NLP analysis might be added.
+Simply run the main function from source code for now, further GUI and features like community clustering(under development) and NLP analysis might be added.

 [1]:https://networkx.github.io/